2030 Agenda for Sustainable Development

 - Share best practices that support domestic and global progress on sustainable development.

-The role of the Department of Employment, Skills, Small and Family Business
+The role of the Department of Education, Skills and Employment

-The Department of Employment, Skills, Small and Family Business contributes to the pursuit of a number of Sustainable Development Goals such as:
+The Department of Education, Skills and Employment contributes to the pursuit of a number of Sustainable Development Goals such as:

 Australia’s first Voluntary National Review